-Understanding and appreciation of the self existence as faithful beings who believe in Allah.
-Able to express the faith in daily life, in the relationship with Allah, fellow human, universe and the nation and state.
+Understanding and appreciation of the self existencen as faithful being who believe in Allah.
+Able to express the faith in daily life, in the relatonship with Allah, fellow human, universe and the nation and state.

 d.
 Hinduism UNW00001D 2 SKS